 This is also the best time to go through and start tagging your observations.

-To help review your data, you can filter your starred observations or use the keyword search to identify observations..
+To help you review your data, you can filter your observations to isolate the ones you are looking for.
+You can filter by:

 Use this as an opportunity to fix typos or add any additional data that you may not have had time to include in the heat of the moment.